omeismm/recognitionSolution/README.md

     2. write the formulas for students to teachers ratio

     3. count full time and part time teachers

+    4. other conditions in the pdfs

 d. allow the universities to input their data by making an excel sheet for them to fill out

+e. make an interface or use the existing one (not sure)